alexsniffin/go-auto-gpt/README.md

 You will need to set `OPENAI_API_KEY` to your [key](https://platform.openai.com/account/api-keys).

 ### Warning :exclamation:
 The agents have the ability to execute arbitrary code on your machine!
 It is recommended to use the [sandbox.Dockerfile](sandbox.Dockerfile).
+You might need to modify it to pass the binary in as I had tested it from an IDE.

 If you want to view any output, you'll want to mount a volume to the container `-v ./sandbox:/app/sandbox`.

+#### API
 To create a new goal to be solved by the agents, simply make a request to the API:
 ```bash
 curl --location --request POST 'localhost:8080/new' \